Painting & drawing blog

 Hot or Not?
 And other questions…

-Although watercolour isn’t necessary the easiest paint to handle, I always think of it as a simpler medium to use than oils, because it doesn’t involve mixing the paint with any spirits or other substances.
-As far as choosing your watercolour paints go I think this is broadly true: you choose whether you prefer pans or tubes, pick your manufacturer and range, and off you go.
+Although watercolour isn’t necessary the easiest paint to apply, I always think of it as a simpler medium to use than oils because it doesn’t involve mixing the paint with any spirits, drying oils, or other substances.
+You simply need to choose whether you prefer pans or tubes, pick the brand you want to try, and off you go.

-However there is one thing that beginners tend to find very confusing about watercolour painting and that’s the paper you’ll need to work on, because the ways in which different types of paper are defined (especially here in the UK) can often be a baffling lexicon of traditional terms that you may not be familiar with.
+In fact the aspect of watercolour painting where beginners often face the most difficulty is in choosing the paper they should work on.
+This is because particularly here in the UK, different types of watercolour paper are defined by a baffling lexicon of traditional terms that they probably aren’t familiar with.
 Here I’m going to try to de-mystify all the different options and help you choose the type of paper that will best suit your level of experience and the type of painting you want to do.
 This post doesn’t contain any paid links, only my own recommendations.

 THE PAPER SURFACE: ‘HOT’ ‘NOT’ OR ROUGH’

-This is the first decision you’ll have to make, and these terms all relate to the degree of texture applied to the paper surface during the manufacturing process.
-All watercolour paper is sold as either ‘Hotpress’, ‘Coldpress’ or ‘Roughpress’ and in the UK these types are usually known just as ‘Hot’, ‘Not’ and ‘Rough’.
+The first decision you’ll need to make when choosing your paper is what degree of texture you’d like the surface to have.
+Watercolour paper is sold as either ‘hotpressed’, ‘coldpressed’ or ‘roughpressed’ and in the UK these types are usually known just as ‘Hot’, ‘Not’ and ‘Rough’.

 ‘Hot’ (hot-pressed) paper

-Hot-pressed watercolour paper is commonly just labelled as ‘Hot’ in the UK, although a few ranges may describe it as ‘Smooth’ instead.
+Hot-pressed watercolour paper is commonly just called ‘Hot’ paper in the UK, although a few ranges may describe it as ‘Smooth’ instead.
 Hot paper is so-called because once the paper pulp has been lifted from its vat of water to form a sheet, it is pressed at high pressure between heated rollers that are covered in a smooth felt.
 This creates a paper surface with a high density of fibres and with very little ‘tooth’, or texture.
-Hot is the smoothest watercolour paper you can buy and the least absorbent, because those fibres are so tightly packed together.
-The density makes is slightly more reflective than the other paper types and due to to this combination of factors your colours may appear slightly more vivid when applied to it.
+‘Hot’ is the smoothest watercolour paper you can buy and is the least absorbent, because the fibres are so tightly packed together.
+This may make your colours appear slightly more vivid.

-With Hot paper, because your paint will sit longer on the paper surface before it soaks in it is a little easier to rectify mistakes by immediately lifting off a wash before it dries, using a paper towel or a brush.
-Your paint colours won’t blend together as easily as they would do with a cold-pressed paper, and layers of washes will be more visible.
-For some people this is a positive feature – it all depends on your style.
+The density of fibres in Hot paper also leads to certain other qualities.
+Because your paint will sit longer on the paper surface with before it soaks in, it is easier to rectify mistakes by immediately lifting off a wash with a paper towel.
+Your paint colours probably won’t blend together as easily as they would do with a cold-pressed paper, and layers of washes will be more visible.
+For some this is a positive feature – it really all depends on your painting style.

 Who would benefit from choosing Hot paper?
-Because of its fine grain, Hot paper is better for finer details.
-I use Hot paper because I paint small, detailed portraits in watercolour and with a coarser grained paper it would be much more difficult to control my paint with precision.
-Hot paper is usually the paper of choice of botanical illustrators who also paint in a detailed and precise way.
-Many other types of illustrators favour it for the same reason (although equally many prefer the ‘arty’ look of a textured cold-pressed paper) If you wanted to combine watercolour with pen and ink or any other media then Hot paper would be the best option.
+Because of its smooth grain, Hot paper is better for painting in greater detail.
+I prefer this type of paper because I paint small portraits in watercolour, and with a coarser grained paper it would be much more difficult to control my paint with precision.
+Hot paper is usually the paper of choice for botanical illustrators who also paint in a detailed and precise way, and many other types of illustrators favour it for the same reason (although equally many prefer the ‘arty’ look of a textured cold-pressed paper.
+Once again, it depends on your style).
+Hot paper is the best option for mixed media work, for example if you wanted to combine watercolour with graphite, pen or ink.

 ‘Not’ (cold-pressed) paper

-When I first bought watercolour paints I wondered what on earth ‘Not’ paper could be!
-In fact the ‘Not’ simply means ‘Not Hot’: in other words, it just means that the paper was cold-pressed rather than hot-pressed.
-(This strange term in only used the the UK, in the US ‘Not’ paper is simply called ‘Coldpress’) There is an additional difference which is that those cold rollers that the paper pulp is pressed through are covered in a much more textured felt which imprints a coarser surface to the finished paper.
+When I first started working with watercolours I wondered what on earth ‘Not’ paper could be!
+In fact the ‘not’ simply stands for ‘not hot’: in other words, it just means that the paper was cold-pressed rather than hot-pressed.
+This strange term in only used the the UK, whilst in the rest of the world ‘Not’ paper is simply called ‘Coldpressed’.

 Cold-pressed watercolour paper (medium tooth).
 Photo credit: jacksonsart.com

-Rough – and ‘Extra Rough’ – paper is like an even grainier version of Not paper.
-The felt that the pulp is rolled through is highly textured, causing deep pits to be created between the pulp fibres as they are formed into sheets which results in a very granular finish.
-The textural effects this surface encourages in the paint washes make sit particularly suited to landscape painting or to working in bold expressive strokes.
-It would be very hard to complete a detailed portrait painting on Rough paper.
-Sometimes you may also see Rough paper referred to as ‘Torchon’ paper.
-Torchon is a French word meaning ‘rough textured’ and is also the name given in French to a tea-towel.
+Rough – or ‘Extra Rough’ – is like an even more granular version of Not paper.
+It is made by rolling the pulp more loosely through highly textured felt, causing deep pits to be created between the pulp fibres as they are formed into sheets.
+The textural effects that this surface encourages makes Rough paper particularly suited to landscape painting or to working in bold expressive strokes.
+Sometimes you may also see it referred to as ‘Torchon’ paper: torchon is a French word meaning ‘rough textured’ and is also the name given in France to a tea-towel.

 Rough-pressed watercolour paper (coarse tooth).
 Photo credit: jacksonsart.com

-As a general note, remember that there isn’t an industry standard for the degree of smoothness of Hot, Not or Rough paper and it will vary very considerably between different manufacturers.
-It may even vary between paper sold in a loose sheet and that sold in a pad, even when the range is identical.
-With many paper ranges that produce sheet paper in different weights, the heavier weight tends to be slightly smoother than the lighter weight.
+It’s useful to know that there isn’t any industry standard for the degree of smoothness of Hot, Not or Rough paper and the paper texture within each category can vary considerably between different manufacturers.
+Additionally, with many paper ranges that produce sheet paper in different weights, the heavier weight tends to be considerably smoother than the lighter weight.

-When buying watercolour paper for the first time, it may therefore be helpful to visit an art shop in person rather than buying online so you can compare the surfaces and decide which you prefer.
-Some online art stores will offer the option to buy cheap samples of their loose sheets of paper.
-It took me quite a bit of experimentation before I found my favourite type of paper and as we’ll discover, texture isn’t the only factor.
+Therefore when trying a new brand of watercolour paper for the first time it may be helpful to visit an art shop in person rather than buying online so you can compare the surfaces of different ranges and decide which you prefer.
+If you can’t, then some online art stores do offer the option to buy cheap samples of loose sheets of paper.
+It took me quite a bit of experimentation before I found my favourite paper.

 THE WEIGHT OF THE PAPER